 There is no ‘correct’ choice between being a public or private company.
 It all depends on what is right for your organisation.
 However, most organisations begin as private and later switch to being public.
 This is because there are many advantages to being a public company.

-Public companies are traded on the stock exchange.
-This means stocks and bonds can be sold on the public market which means funds can be raised to fund growth.
+According to the Companies Act of 2006, a ‘public company’ is a company limited by shares or limited by guarantee and having a share capital, alongside certain other criteria.
+This means public companies are traded on the stock exchange.
+Stocks and bonds can be sold on the public market so funds can be raised to fund growth.

-Although private companies do have some options to sell, they cannot simply open their shares to the general public.
+Although privately held companies do have some options to sell, they cannot simply open their shares to the general public.
 This can be helpful if they want to expand into new projects.

 Making a company public may also help to raise publicity.
 It can help consumers gain an awareness of the brand which is a good strategic move.
 There is also a sense of prestige that comes with being a public company.